shsagir/play-area-sync/docs/migrate-uni-to-pro.md

 ### Migrate runtime data

 If you are having any kind of run-time data, such as user uploads or content editor uploads, then you need to copy them from the old App to the new App.
-We recommend to use a GUI like [Cyberduck](https://cyberduck.io/) or [Transmit](https://panic.com/transmit/) to download all runtime data of the old App to your local machine and then upload it back to the Object Storage of your new App.
+We recommend to use a GUI like [Cyberduck](https://cyberduck.io/) or [Transmit](https://panic.com/transmit/) to download all runtime data of the old App to your local machine and then upload it back to the [Object Storage](/object-storage) of your new App.

 #### Changed URLs

-Since the runtime data is now stored in the Object Storage component of your App, all URLs referencing it must change accordingly.
+Since the runtime data is now stored in the Object Storage Component of your App, all URLs referencing it must change accordingly.
 To give you a simple example, assuming there was file `image.png` in a folder `uploads` in the old App:

 * Old URL: `http://domain.tld/uploads/image.png`
 * New URL: `http://{{app-name}}.objects.frb.io/uploads/image.png`